tinyRattar/CSMRI_0325/README.md

 We convert the data into `.png` format.
 The png-format can be found from [Here](https://github.com/tinyRattar/CDDNwithTDC_storage/tree/master/data/pngFormat), and the convert code is [Here](https://github.com/tinyRattar/CDDNwithTDC_storage/blob/master/data/saveAsPng.m).

+It seems that the convert code will generate different result with current png data.
+Sorry but I have no idea.
+Just use converted data if you have no idea as well.

 Although there are 4480 frames, we only use 3300 frames(100 frames/patient).
 Preparing for training, you should:
 1. Download the png-format data.
 2. Put the data in `./data/cardiac_ktz/`.